okfn/unesco-ai/README.md

 * Built with [lektor](https://www.getlektor.com/)
 * Hosted on Github pages
-* Automatically deployed: Pushing to `master` will deploy the site using a GitHub action
+* Automatically deployed: Pushing to `main` will deploy the site using a GitHub action

 ## Local Development